w3c/wai-curricula/content/designer/images-and-graphics.md

 Complex images are those whose description requires more than a short phrase or sentence.
 Show examples of complex images, including diagrams and charts, and explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.

-Explain that coordination among different team members is required to assess the use of complex images based on their adjacent components (for example text and other images) and on the overall context, so that the relations are perceived and understood visually and through the provided descriptions.
+Explain that coordination among different team members is required to assess the use of complex images based on the overall context, so that the information of such images is perceived and understood visually and through the provided descriptions.

 #### Learning Outcomes for Topic

 Students should be able to:

-* use appropriate contrast ratios for complex images when these images are required to understand the contents
+* use appropriate contrast ratios for complex images
 * identify related requirements for content authors to provide descriptive, equivalent textual information to understand complex images and graphics, such as diagrams, charts, maps and infographics
 * determine if and how complex images are operated using the mouse, keyboard, and other input devices